GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 securely on the user's device.
 1. The browser navigates to the destination of the ad link: the advertiser's website.
 1. At some point, the user makes a purchase on the advertiser's site.
-1. Using the Event Attribution Reporting JavaScript API, the advertiser site asks the browser to record data for the conversion.
+1. Using the Attribution Reporting JavaScript API, the advertiser site asks the browser to record data for the conversion.
 1. The browser correlates the click data stored previously with the conversion data.
 1. Later, the browser sends a conversion report to the advertiser.